cscart/docs/en/cscart_addons/addons/youtube/index.rst

 Overview
 --------

-    `The YouTube Video Gallery add-on <https://www.simtechdev.com/addons/customer-experience/youtube.html>`_ is a simple-to-use extension that makes it easy to add YouTube videos to your CS-Cart store, or create a video gallery on the category page.
+    `The YouTube Gallery add-on <https://www.simtechdev.com/addons/customer-experience/youtube.html>`_ is a simple-to-use extension that makes it easy to add YouTube videos to your CS-Cart store, or create a video gallery on the category page.
     Make description of your products more informative and attract more customers to your store.

     You can now add not only pictures of your products, but also a quick video showing your product in movement, being worn, or just to scale.
 Whatever your product does or is capable of, let your potential customers see it in better detail.